Be a force for educational equity by teaching in urban schools

 Earn the Davenport urban education degree that can make you a sought-after candidate for teaching in urban schools who is culturally competent with exemplary teaching skills that facilitate educational equity.

-Hear from graduates of the urban education master’s program
+Hear one graduates journey in Davenport's urban education master’s program

 Get started on your graduate urban education degree